CBGP-UPM-INIA-PUBLIC/FiaB_Masters/README.md

 ### We need to **make _DataService_ a child of Distribution**

-Click the "Create Resource Definition" button again, and this time we need to edit the definition of Distribution/
+Click the "Distribution" menu item, to begin editing it.

 DCAT has defined the predicate for the relationship between a Distribution and the service that serves it:  **"dcat:accessService"**